 The empowerment of women and girls involves promoting their autonomy and self-determination.
 It allows them to advocate for their own interests and take action on their own initiative.
 Educational opportunities and group activities can help women understand that they have a major role to play in their communities and that they are entitled to the full range of their human rights.
 Empowering women should ideally address gender inequalities and ensure that they have the same rights as men.
+It should also simultaneously help women and girls with disabilities to identify and challenge negative stereotypes, norms and practices related to disability.

-B. Response to gender-based violence
+C. Response to gender-based violence

 In addition to preventing GBV against women and girls with disabilities, it is essential to include people with disabilities in the response to GBV.
-Access to quality services in areas such as health (including sexual and reproductive health, mental health), justice, and education helps reduce GBV, protect individuals, and prevent the harmful consequences of such violence.
+Access to quality services in areas such as health (including sexual and reproductive health and mental health), justice, and education helps reduce GBV, protect individuals, and prevent the harmful consequences of such violence.
 Survivors of violence must have access to immediate protection and coordinated and integrated quality support, including medical care, police intervention, social, psychological and legal assistance, and safe housing.
 Relevant professionals (police, lawyers, social workers, and health workers) should be trained in inclusive practices.
 Service providers should receive systematic training to ensure compliance with quality standards and protocols such as informed consent, confidentiality and non-discrimination, active listening, safety, and referral procedures.

-C. Involving all stakeholders: the ecological model
+D. Involving all stakeholders: the ecological model

-The most effective GBV prevention and response strategies take a holistic view of the problem by considering different spheres of influence (the different levels that make up the individual's dynamic environment) and different factors, including the human factors that protect against violence and the factors that increase the likelihood of such violence13.
+The most effective GBV prevention and response strategies take a holistic view of the problem by considering different spheres of influence (the different levels that make up the individual's dynamic environment) and different factors, including the human factors that protect against violence and those that increase the probability of such violence.